Does this sound familiar?

 What experience do I bring?

 I am proud of the support I've given families and the change I see in them over the weeks of working together.
-It brought me so much joy seeing the mothers fall in love with their babies.
+It brought me so much joy seeing the mothers light up when they start listening to their intuition.
 My job is to take care of you, and I truly believe that if we get these first precious weeks right as a society, it would ripple out so much love in this world.